hpaluch/ch341-i2c-24c01c/README.md

 0x0070 ff ff ff ff ff ff ff ff ff ff ff ff ff ff ff ff ................
 ```

+# Logic Analyzer output

+Here are Logic Analyzer outputs using [Sigrok PulseView] :

+Page Write of `Hello!\0` string to EEPROM:

 ![PulseView I2C EEPROM 24C01 Page Write](https://github.com/hpaluch/ch341-i2c-24c01c/blob/master/PulseView/page-write-24c01c.png?raw=true)

-There can be easily seens some challenges:
+There can be easily seen few challenges:
 * All 24C01A/B/C supports at least 8-byte page write (some of them,
   including 24C01C supports even 16-byte page write, but it is not
   supported directly with library)
-* page write may not cross page boundary - 8-bytes for most chips.
+* page write may not cross page boundary.
 Because
   starting address is `0x5` and page boundary is `0x8` there are
   only 3 bytes to be written in one page write...